ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/Section_Rancher_Version/guide.en-gb.md

 For more details, see the full responsibility model [here](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-responsibility-model?id=kb_article_view&sysparm_article=KB0058760).

-### Step 4: MRS Lifecycle Policies
+### Step 4: MKS Lifecycle Policies

 OVHcloud's Managed Kubernetes Service offers software-compliant Kubernetes, certified by the CNCF.
 New stable versions are provided regularly by the CNCF.
 Earlier versions provided by OVHcloud may reach their End-of-Sale (EoS) or End-of-Life (EoL) due to the lifecycle of the underlying support from the Kubernetes community.
 This policy helps customers understand the lifecycle of the OVHcloud Managed Kubernetes Service and prepare for transitions to newer versions.

-For more details, see the MRS lifecycle policies [here](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-eos-eol-policies?id=kb_article_view&sysparm_article=KB0049743).
+For more details, see the MKS lifecycle policies [here](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-eos-eol-policies?id=kb_article_view&sysparm_article=KB0049743).

 ## Go further